infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 		-  intestinal parasites (31% of children),
 		-  hepatitis B (28% of children)
 		-  anemia (15% of children).
-	-  Previously institutionalized children are typically small and malnourished after the orphanage experience.
-[Nutrition](Roll%20Ups/Nutrition/Nutrition.md)
-		- Eighty-five percent of  orphanage children in the Canadian sample below the 10th percentile and 59% of children fell below the 5th percentile for weight (Morison et al., 1995).
-		- In another group of 16 Romanian children adopted to Canada, 50%  were below the 5th percentile for weight and  44% were below the 5th percentile for height (Benoit et al., 1996).
-Similarly, in the U.K
-		-  In the UK sample of Romanian adoptees, Rutter and the ERA Study Team (1998) reported that half of  the children had heights, weights, and head  circumferences below the 3 percentile.
-		-   In several studies growth retardation in height has been shown to be associated with the  length of time that children had spent in institutions (Ames, 1997; Johnson et al., 1992;  Rutter & the ERA Study Team, 1998).

 - According to another review paper covering papers on institutional care in CCIs[^8], Common illnesses observed were
 	- children having three or more parasites
 	- skin infections